rds1983/AssetManagementBase/README.md

 byte[]|[ByteArrayLoader](https://github.com/rds1983/AssetManagementBase/blob/master/src/ByteArrayLoader.cs)|Loads any resource as byte array

 # Custom Asset Types
-It is possible to extend this list using two ways:
+It is possible to extend the above list using two ways:
 1. Mark a custom type with the attribute AssetLoaderAttribute.
 I.e.
   ```c#
     [AssetLoader(typeof(UserProfileLoader))]